Kalighat: Panchannagram and Kali-Kshetra

-The Kalighat Hoard
+The Kalighat hoard

-Some time in 1783, a fisherman found a treasure hoard of more than 200 Gold Coins somewhere near the now defunct Strand on the Adi Ganga, near Kalighat.
+Some time in 1783, a fisherman found a treasure hoard of more than 200 gold coins somewhere near the now-defunct Strand on the Adi Ganga, near Kalighat.
 Not knowing what to do with it, he sold it off to Raja Nabakrishna Deb, Zamindar of Shobhabazar.

-Seeing the coins as an opportunity of gaining confidence with the then Governor General of India, Warren Hastings, Nabakrishna Deb gifted him with the coins.
+Seeing the coins as an opportunity for gaining confidence with the then Governor General of India, Warren Hastings, Nabakrishna Deb gave him the coins.

 Keeping a few with him, Warren Hastings sent 172 coins from the horde to London, to the East India Company.

-These coins belonged to the Gupta Kings, testaments to India's glorious past, but since no one knew of the Guptas back then (It would not be before another half a century or so that Alexander Cunningham would find out about the glorious age of the Guptas), these coins held little value to the people involved.
+These coins belonged to the Gupta kings, but as no one knew of the Guptas back then (It would not be before another half a century or so that Alexander Cunningham would find out about the era of the Guptas), these coins held little value to the people involved.

 However, for all practical purposes, the hoard was thought to be lost, as the Company directors sent most of the coins to the melting pot, and some to a few collectors.
 When Hastings returned to London, he found only 24 of them in the collection of the British Museum.
 This astonished him beyond measures.
 He thought he had made a magnificent contribution to the Court of Directors — a hoard of Persian Darics (since no one knew of the Guptas back then).

 In 1825, Marsden prepared the Nusmiamata Orientalia, where for the first time they were mentioned as Gupta coins.

 The coins had been placed in a brass pot that remained submerged in water for a long time, hence the coins developed an underwater patina of clayish black, owing to the reaction of the gold and the alloys in the coin with the alluvium.

-The hoard contained the Archer Type coins from the reign of Chandragupta II who had probably annexed Bengal to his Empire, and Kumaragupta I with an abundance in coins from the reign of Vishnugupta and Narasimhagupta, besides a few from the times of Shashanka, a later but important Ruler of Gauda.
+The hoard contained the Archer Type coins from the reign of Chandragupta II, who had probably annexed Bengal, and Kumaragupta I with an abundance in coins from the reign of Vishnugupta and Narasimhagupta, besides a few from the times of Shashanka, a later ruler of Gauda.

 This is the largest hoard of Gupta coins ever found in the history of India.